DillanImans/dillanimans/README.md

 Hey!
 I am currently studying in Korea whilst working in a lab to do research in medical AI.
 Trying to go far in this field to push boundaries and help all in need.
 Apart from this, I kinda just like what I do, so everything else comes with.
 If you wanna talk, best way to reach me is through my personal email: onigoaki@gmail.com

 ### 🫀 Interests
-- Medical Imaging AI, Surgical Vision, Computational Biology
+- Computational Biology, Medical Imaging AI, Surgical Vision

 ### 📝 Publications
 - Imans, D., Abuhmed, T., Alharbi, M., & El-Sappagh, S. (2024).
 Explainable Multi-Layer Dynamic Ensemble Framework Optimized for Depression Detection and Severity Assessment.
 Diagnostics, 14(21), 2385. https://doi.org/10.3390/diagnostics14212385